Did the Apostle Paul suffer from Epilepsy?

 it as an epileptic seizure therefore not divine intervention, and therefore all

 of Christianity is false.
-Yet they left alone
+Yet

 the mental condition of Peter, James, and John on the mountain when they beheld